prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000000151	ADAMTS19	NA	0
 ENSGALG00000000162	DMB1	NA	0
 ```
-Wait, What?
+  - Wait, What?
 Now we have 'NA' sorted to the top.
-What about the other end of our list, let's reverse the sort.
+  - What about the other end of our list, let's reverse the sort.

+Reverse sort to take a quick look at the other end of our sorted file:
 ```
 $ sort -r -n -t$'\t' -k3 E-MTAB-2754-analytics.tsv | head
 ENSGALG00000041634	ACTG2	9.99765161055154e-06	0.5